solidarychain/solidarychain-development-monorepo/NOTES.md

 ## Fixs

-if have problems after install packages and with chaincodes, ex with `lerna bootstrap` `'participant-cc@^0.1.0' is not in the npm registry`, just rebuild chaincode first, and next `lerna bootstrap`
+if have problems after install packages with `lerna add` and with chaincodes, ex with `lerna bootstrap` and have error not found chaincode package on npm registry like `'participant-cc@^0.1.0' is not in the npm registry`, just rebuild chaincode, and next `lerna bootstrap`

 ```shell
 $ npx lerna run build --scope participant-cc